UCSB-CMPTGCS20-S16/CS20-S16-lab02/README.md

 and tests.

 - You may work individually, OR in a pair.
-- If you work in a pair, please "register" as a pair on submit.cs so that your submission there is recorded for both students.
+- If you work in a pair, please "register" as a pair on submit.cs so that your submission there is recorded for both students (instructions on how to do that will be explained later in this lab.)

 Step by Step
 ============